Optimal plug-in Gaussian processes for modeling derivatives: Main results

+The restriction $\alpha > 3/2$ in the theorem arises from technical requirements to establish posterior contraction for derivatives of order $k$.
+When applying the general theory to the specific case of using kernel $K_\alpha$, we find that $\alpha > k + 3/2$ is necessary instead of $\alpha > k + 1/2$, which implies $\alpha > 3/2$ for $k \geq 0$.

-{\bf Remark.} Given the smoothness level of the regression function, the rate-optimal estimation of $f_0$ and its derivatives are achieved under the same choice of the regularization parameter $\lambda$ that does not depend on the derivative order (Theorem~\ref{thm:exp.contraction.deriv} and Theorem~\ref{thm:contraction.deriv}).
-Therefore, the plug-in GP prior automatically adapts to the order of the derivative to be estimated, leading to easy parameter tuning.
+\begin{remark} Given the smoothness level of the regression function, the rate-optimal estimation of $f_0$ and its derivatives are achieved under the same choice of the regularization parameter $\lambda$ that does not depend on the derivative order (Theorem~\ref{thm:exp.contraction.deriv} and Theorem~\ref{thm:contraction.deriv}).
+Therefore, the plug-in GP prior achieves optimal posterior contraction rates simultaneously for all derivative orders, leading to easy parameter tuning.
 This nonparametric plug-in property in the context of derivative estimation is not seen in some popular nonparametric methods, including smoothing splines and local polynomial regression; see \cite{liu2020non} for more discussion.
-In the Bayesian paradigm, \cite{yoo2016supremum} established this property for B-splines, and our work reassuringly suggests that GP priors attain the same remarkable adaptivity.
-We compare the finite-sample performance of these two adaptive methods in Section~\ref{sec:simulation}.
+In the Bayesian paradigm, \cite{yoo2016supremum} established this property for B-splines, and our work reassuringly suggests that GP priors attain the same remarkable property.
+We compare the finite-sample performance of these two methods in Section~\ref{sec:simulation}. \end{remark} The special examples in this section focus on covariance kernels and function classes generated by the Fourier basis system, whose practical relevance was discussed earlier.
+Our general results, including Theorem~\ref{thm:deriv.contraction.l2} and Lemma~\ref{lem:approx.error}, continue to hold for other kernels and function spaces.
+However, establishing minimax optimality in those settings often requires more delicate analysis and careful selection of GP kernels, even to ensure convergence of point estimators.
+Future work may extend our results to broader classes of kernels by incorporating tailored rate calculations for key quantities such as $\tilde{\kappa}_{m}$ in Equation~\ref{eq:high.order.kappa} (see Section~\ref{sec:non-asymptotic}), or by leveraging Fourier-analytic techniques as in~\cite{van2008rates}.
+This represents an interesting direction for further investigation, and some results for additional function spaces will be reported elsewhere.
+In addition, it would be of interest to extend the results in this section to the $L^\infty$ norm, which is also covered by Theorem~\ref{thm:deriv.contraction.l2}.
+The main challenge lies in establishing the required convergence rate for the plug-in posterior mean estimator, as in Assumption (D), which involves more intricate analysis due to the nature of the $L^\infty$ norm, particularly when derivatives are involved.